 Palestinian resistance salutes Hezbollah attack on Israeli occupiers

 The following statement was issued by the Palestinian Mujahideen Movement Central Media on Sunday, Oct.
 13 on Resistance News Network.
-The Israeli Chief of Staff, Herzi Halevi, was killed along with over 67 Israeli occupying forces being killed or wounded by a drone attack carried out by Hezbollah.

 We congratulate the qualitative operation carried out by the Islamic Resistance in Lebanon by targeting a sensitive zionist military base of the “Golani Brigade” with an attack drone in the south of the occupied city of Haifa, which led to the killing and wounding of dozens of zionist enemy soldiers.